The Amazons of the Amazon: European myth or indigenous reality?

 • they lived largely autonomously;

-• they actively participated in the defense of their territory;
+• they actively participated in defending their territory;

-• and they occupied a central place in the social organization.
+• and they held a central place in social organization.

 It is essential to clarify a fundamental point:

-The Icamiabas do not represent all the indigenous peoples of the Amazon.
+the Icamiabas do not represent all indigenous peoples of the Amazon.
 They are associated with a specific context, a particular territory, and specific practices.
 Generalizing their way of life to the entire Amazon would be a historical error.

-What we can say for sure, however, is that their existence challenges a long-dominant idea: that of an Amazonian world exclusively ruled by male figures.
+What can be asserted, however, is that their existence challenges a long-dominant idea: that of an Amazonian world exclusively governed by male figures.

 In many Amazonian societies, the role of women is not limited to the domestic sphere.

-Without idealizing or standardizing, anthropological research shows that some communities granted, and still grant, essential responsibilities to women:
+Without idealizing or homogenizing, anthropological research shows that certain communities granted, and still grant, women essential responsibilities:

 • transmission of knowledge;